 Action #2: Monitor water quality.

-Objective: Continue with collection and analysis of water quality parameters to detect trends in parameters such as nutrients, chlorophyll a, and water clarity.
+Objective: Work toward a program for collection and analysis of water quality parameters to detect trends in parameters such as nutrients, chlorophyll a, and water clarity.

 Monitoring: The Lake Association or Town Lakes Committee oversees activity and maintains data.